Welcome to Ashwood, our 6th form class at Woodlands.

 Gymnastics at Leatherhead gym club

 In Key Stage 5, most students attend college link sessions at the Woodlands Centre at Merrist Wood.
-They will be trying out some new activities while familiarising themselves with the college environment.
-Units they will undertake this year will include, animal care, horticulture, photography and ICT.
-They will join the other Merrist Wood students for lunch in the canteen.
+They try out some new activities while familiarising themselves with the college environment.
+Units they might undertake include, small animal care, horticulture, photography and countryside awareness.
+They join the other Merrist Wood students for lunch in the canteen.

-We also work towards the four outcomes of the 'Preparing for adulthood' initiative : employment, independent living skills, good health and friends, relationships and community.
+We also work towards the four outcomes of the 'Preparing for adulthood' initiative : Employment, Independent Living Skills, Good Health and Friends, Relationships and Community.
 All of the KS5 activities provide elements of these.
-The students have the opportunity to develop some work related skills in a range of activities including weekly woodwork and construction sessions with a tutor from Surrey Satro.
+The students have the opportunity to develop some work related skills in a range of activities including weekly woodwork and construction sessions with a tutor from Surrey Satro and through work experience placements with Surrey Choices Employability.

-After leaving Woodlands, recent students have successfully transitioned on to college at Nescot, Merrist Wood or Young Epilepsy, while others have moved on to appropriate social care settings that were able to meet their needs, eg Rapkyns, Chaley Futures, Oaktree Farm.
+After leaving Woodlands, recent students have successfully transitioned on to college at Nescot, Merrist Wood or Young Epilepsy, while others have moved on to appropriate social care settings that were able to meet their needs, eg My Time, Chaley Futures, Oaktree Farm.

 Meet the Staff